Almost 100% Of My Income Goes Toward Rent

 Hayden, 38 — Alexandria, Virginia

 Currently, almost all of Hayden's income goes toward her housing.
 "I'm underemployed for a while and do self-employment gigs," she says.
 "I'm currently working as an Amazon flex driver.
-I try to make two-hour blocks two times per day, which averages $70 to $100 total, minus running costs.
+I try to make two-hour blocks two times per day, which averages $70 to $100 (£52 to £74) total, minus running costs.
 Then I'm super exhausted.
-Gas costs me, on average, $90 per week.
-My rent share is $960.
+Gas costs me, on average, $90 (£67) per week.
+My rent share is $960 (£716).
 Since I have no savings or back-up plan, I'm always anxious about whether my car is running well to do the job."

 "Everything goes to rent," Hayden says.
 "I use SNAP for food.
 I don't spend on anything because obviously I'm on survival mode.
 My credit card helps pay for laundry and shampoo purchases."